petergridge/Irrigation-V5/readme_new.md

 All entities to support the features are created automatically.
 You only need to provide the switches, valves for zones and pumps and external sensors that provide information to the system.

 ### Test configuration
-[testhelpers.yaml](https://raw.githubusercontent.com/petergridge/Irrigation-V5/main/testhelpers.yaml) provides the helper configuration to support all the objects for three zones.
+[testhelpers.yaml](https://raw.githubusercontent.com/petergridge/Irrigation-V5/main/testhelpers.yaml) provides the configuration to support all the objects for three zones.
 A set of template switches for the zones and pump as well as inputs to emulate rain and flow sensors.

 This allows you to test the program without triggering any 'real' solenoids and will allow you to mimic your configuration in new versions to ensure an operational configuration after coming out your winter hibernation.